marcjreid/dsir-capstone-project/README.md

 ## Problem Statement
 The goal of my project is to find a way for card collectors to link their collection with their online accounts or just to store their cards electronically.
-Typing in Pokemonnames on a phone or table can be cumbersome and the ability to scan an image of a card to find out how much it is worth would be very useful to players and collectors.
+Typing in Pokemon names on a phone or table can be cumbersome and the ability to scan an image of a card to find out how much it is worth would be very useful to players and collectors.
 This is also a good opportunity to learn how Nueral Networks best learn patterns to classify images.